 - Within has some adult language.

 Yes – the Sparkstone Saga has at least one gay character.

 The Violet Fox Series is a Cinderella, fairy-tale type story set in a fantasy world.
 It’s about a girl who pretends to be a princess to sneak into a castle to retrieve a stolen magical artefact, but ends up falling in love with a prince and starting a war.

 The Sparkstone Saga is a fantastical science fiction story set in a fictional town in Alberta, Canada.
 It’s about a girl who is accepted to a secretive university where everyone has superpowers, but a group of aliens control the university and they want to take the students’ superpowers, and so the protagonist and her friends have to use their superpowers to fight against the aliens.

 Within is a horror/thriller mystery set in Halifax, Nova Scotia.
 It’s about a group of friends who get in a car accident and one of the girls becomes brain-damaged.
 She begins receiving visions of murders that are actually happening, but she’s only able to communicate lucidly when she enters a fugue state to write a strange, horrific novel.
 Her friends have to put the pieces together to uncover the murderer.

 Identifying with a particular gender is not a prerequisite for book enjoyment.

-In other words: did your daughter enjoy reading Harry Potter or The Lightning Thief (Percy Jackson), two books/series with male protagonist POVs?
+In other words: did your daughter enjoy reading The Lightning Thief (Percy Jackson) a series with male protagonist POVs?
+Or any other YA book with a male protagonist?
 If so, I don’t see why your son wouldn’t enjoy reading my books, which have predominantly female POVs.

 In short, if you enjoy superheroes, solving mysteries, exploring the consequences of unchecked magical power, alien invasions, and young people standing up to people in authority…you’re going to like my books.